 Frequently Asked Questions About the SAGE Test

-The SAGE test evaluates cognitive functions such as memory, problem-solving, language skills, and reasoning.
+The SAGE test assesses cognitive functions, including memory, problem-solving, language skills, and reasoning.
 It helps identify early signs of Alzheimer’s and other types of dementia.

-While it’s possible to find answer keys online, it's better to have a doctor interpret the results.
-They can spot patterns and determine if more tests are needed.
+While answer keys can be found online, it's better to have a doctor interpret the results.
+They can identify patterns and determine if additional tests are necessary.

 It’s most useful for adults experiencing memory issues or other signs of cognitive decline.
-It can also be used to create a cognitive baseline and track changes over time.
+It can also create a cognitive baseline and track changes over time.

 Because there are four versions of the test, it can be taken once a year without “practicing” the same questions.
 This makes it useful for ongoing monitoring.